folio-org/folio-org.github.io/guidelines/development-design-review.md

 Code owners are defined by a CODEOWNERS file in the GitHub repository for that area.

+### Lead Maintainer (LM)

+Each GitHub repository should be assigned a Lead Maintainer.
+They are responsible for executing the [release procedures](/guidelines/release-procedures/) for that area.

+The Lead Maintainer should also be a Code Owner for the repository.

 ### Technical Design Owners (TDO)

 The technical design owners are responsible for guiding consistent technical decisions across areas of the system.